When You’ve Been Pulled Over Or Had An Accident With Expired Registration in California

 It is possible for drivers with expired registrations to spend up to 15 days in jail.

-What to Do if You’re Pulled Over with Expired Registration Tags
+What to Do if You’re Pulled Over with Expired Registration Tags in California

 If you are pulled over with expired registration tags, don’t panic.
 You may be able to skate clean from the situation and, if not, you can almost definitely mitigate the costs by acting responsibly.
 Use the following techniques to reduce the penalties a vehicle registration ticket.